Spelling Television: Background

-On October 25, 1965, after his exit from Four Star Television as a staff writer prior to becoming a producer, Aaron Spelling formed his own company with Danny Thomas, Thomas-Spelling Productions.
+On October 25, 1965, after his exit from Four Star Television as a staff writer prior to becoming a producer, Aaron Spelling formed his own company Aaron Spelling Productions, with a two-year exclusive agreement at United Artists Television.

 Thomas-Spelling Productions was a television production company formed by comedian Danny Thomas and producer Aaron Spelling on April 15, 1966, as a partnership with 24 properties.
-The company adapted its name by July 18, 1966, when it announced the financial involvement of ABC with its first show, Range (later Rango), a half-hour comedy western starring Tim Conway.
-ABC also pick up another show for a pilot, just in an outline treatment, in The Guns of Will Sonnett.
+The company adopted its name by July 18, 1966, when it announced the financial involvement of ABC with its first show, Range (later Rango), a half-hour comedy western starring Tim Conway.
+ABC also picked up another show for a pilot, just in an outline treatment, in The Guns of Will Sonnett.
 Thomas-Spelling Productions' active operations ended with the last season of The Mod Squad in 1972, with Spelling forming a new partnership with Leonard Goldberg, called Spelling-Goldberg Productions.

 History

-Aaron Spelling, who was still involved with Thomas-Spelling Productions, signed an exclusive deal with ABC via Aaron Spelling Productions for TV series and feature films.
+Spelling, who was still involved with Thomas-Spelling Productions, signed an exclusive deal with ABC via Aaron Spelling Productions for television series and feature films.

-In the late 1970s/early 1980s, Spelling was called king in television.
+In the late 1970s and early 1980s, Spelling was called king in television.
 In 1982, Aaron Spelling Productions struck a deal with Warner Bros.
 Television Distribution for worldwide syndication rights to future Spelling productions.
 In 1984, Spelling had seven shows for the ABC television network, accounting for one-third their prime time schedule.
 This outweighed other production companies by a large margin, leading many industry insiders to dub ABC as "Aaron's Broadcasting Company".
 Spelling himself was never amused with this name.

 Aaron Spelling Productions went public in 1986 after raising $80 million.
 In May 1987, Spelling decided to expand into feature production, with five projects already in the works for different studios, and four projects ASP is heading up for the development slate.
 On August 17, 1987, Spelling extended its contract with ABC for three more years.
 On September 28, 1987, Spelling's arrangement with ABC became non-exclusive as it was signed a deal to other networks.
 In 1988, Aaron Spelling Productions acquired Laurel Entertainment and most of the Taft Entertainment Company, including Worldvision Enterprises, Inc. All three companies became part of Spelling Entertainment Inc. – though Worldvision was the only Taft division to continue operating.
 The sale was completed on March 1, 1989.
 In 1990, the company started Spelling Films International as a distributor for feature films such as feature film financing.